graphql-kit/graphql-faker/README.md

 Mock your future API or extend the existing API with realistic data from [faker.js](https://github.com/Marak/faker.js). __No coding required__.
 All you need is to write [GraphQL IDL](https://www.graph.cool/docs/faq/graphql-schema-definition-idl-kr84dktnp0/).
 Don't worry, we will provide you with examples in our IDL editor.

+In the GIF bellow we add fields to types inside real GitHub API and you can make queries from GraphiQL, Apollo, Relay, etc. and receive __real data mixed with mock data.__
 ![demo-gif](./docs/demo.gif)

 ## How does it work?